It is normal for adults, supporting a child through loss, to feel unsure of their role and what to do.

 A simple biological description helps, (his heart stopped beating, her lungs couldn’t work properly) because adults can refer to previous experiences (pets, relatives, media).

-Young children are very egocentric in their thinking and can believe their own wishes, thoughts and actions can cause what happens to themselves and others.
+Children can believe their own wishes, thoughts and actions can cause what happens to themselves and others.
 Clear and short explanations allow them to avoid blaming themselves or others.

 It is important to avoid ambiguities or euphemisms.
 Younger children do not understand phrases such as, ‘We lost Grace’ ‘Bob has gone to sleep,’ or ‘Trevor is at rest.’
 These can be confusing and therefore upsetting.